ramyrams/QA-Automation/README.md

 * The bottom-up approach requires the lowest-level units be tested and integrated first.
 These units are frequently referred to as utility modules.
 By using this approach, utility modules are tested early in the development process and the need for stubs is minimized.
 The downside, however, is that the need for drivers complicates test management and high-level logic and data flow are tested late.
 Like the top-down approach, the bottom-up approach also provides poor support for early release of limited functionality.
 * The third approach, sometimes referred to as the umbrella approach, requires testing along functional data and control-flow paths.
 First, the inputs for functions are integrated in the bottom-up pattern discussed above.
 The outputs for each function are then integrated in the top-down manner.
 The primary advantage of this approach is the degree of support for early release of limited functionality.
 It also helps minimize the need for stubs and drivers.
 The potential weaknesses of this approach are significant, however, in that it can be less systematic than the other two approaches, leading to the need for more regression testing.

+# Unit Testing
+* Is the error due to a defect in unit 1?
+* Is the error due to a defect in unit 2?
+* Is the error due to defects in both units?
+* Is the error due to a defect in the interface between the units?
+* Is the error due to a defect in the test?

 ![1](https://jfiaffe.files.wordpress.com/2014/09/tests-pyramid.png?w=300&h=180)
 ![1](http://www.duncannisbet.co.uk/wp-content/uploads/2012/07/test_pyramid-300x218.gif)